serinachen00/BoardNews/README.md

 # BoardNews READ ME

-Team Members: Shiuan Chen(Serina), Bernardo Bustamante, Daisy Sanchez, Jason
+Team Members: Shiuan Chen(Serina), Bernardo Bustamante, Daisy Sanchez, JianQiao Xie

 Our IOS app, BoardNews is about reading news, sport news, and check the weather.
 Users will be able to do the following functionalities:
 Read news as well as sports news derived from the open-source News API,